Decorating & Design

 This cedar fence has a “moon gate” to frame the view of the manicured garden and classic summerhouse in this Toronto garden.
 Lattice panels encourage the growth of climbing flowers.

 Designer Connie Braemer opted for a sleek black palette in her client’s Toronto backyard.
 The contemporary fence features vertical slats lined with small square sconces for an ultramodern aesthetic.
-A row of shrubs along the fence softens the hardscaping and dark color scheme.
+A row of shrubs along the fence softens the hardscaping and dark colour scheme.

 This fence serves as a support for a statement-making woven pendant, and the wiring is concealed by tucking it along the fence under a board.
 “Adding pendant lighting outside creates so much intimacy and acts like a ceiling,” says Sarah Keenleyside of her fence.